whyom17/whyom17/README.md

-## Hi there 👋
+## Hi there 👋, I'm Vyom Pant

 Welcome to my little corner of the internet!
-I'm Vyom Pant, a student at NIT Hamirpur, and I'm stoked to be here!<br>Here, I'll be sharing my projects and learning journey with machine learning and other relevant technologies.Right now, it's machine learning or bust - everyone's doing machine learning these days... even my grandpa (okay, maybe not him, but you get the idea).<br><br>P.S.
+I'm a student at NIT Hamirpur, and I'm stoked to be here!<br>Here, I'll be sharing my projects and learning journey with machine learning and other relevant technologies.Right now, it's machine learning or bust - everyone's doing machine learning these days... even my grandpa (okay, maybe not him, but you get the idea).<br><br>P.S.
 When I'm not coding, I'm probably shooting hoops on the court or strumming out a power chord on my guitar 😉.

 ## 🌐 Socials: